Halfling: Usage in fantasy fiction

+Other uses

 Some fantasy stories use the term halfling to describe a person born of a human parent and a parent of another race, often a female human and a male elf.
 Terry Brooks describes characters such as Shea Ohmsford from his Shannara series as a halfling of elf–human parentage.
 In Jack Vance's Lyonesse series of novels, "halfling" is a generic term for beings such as fairies, trolls and ogres, who are composed of both magical and earthly substances.
 In Clifford D. Simak's 1959 short story "No Life of Their Own", halflings are invisible beings in a parallel dimension who, like brownies or gremlins, bring good or bad luck to people.